-Occasionally, we get asked if limited liability companies (LLCs) are allowable investments for Self-Directed IRAs.
+Occasionally, we get asked if limited liability companies (LLCs) are allowable investments for a Self-Directed IRA.
 The answer is yes – and they are frequently excellent vehicles for Self-Directed IRAs, depending on the circumstances.
 They allow for more direct control of IRA assets, and it is even possible to set up a checking account in the LLC’s name to handle transactions made by the IRA.

 An LLC within a Self-Directed IRA can also help facilitate joint ventures – if you do not have the assets within your Self-Directed IRA to purchase the entire property, and you do not want to or cannot get a mortgage, your LLC within your Self-Directed IRA can be a partner in the investment along with other entities not related to the Self-Directed IRA at all.